Bounded Model Checking for Hyperproperties: Bounded Semantics for HyperLTL

-The pessimistic semantics is the semantics in the traditional LTL BMC, where pending eventualities are considered to be unfulfilled.
+Observe that the pessimistic semantics is the semantics in the traditional BMC for LTL, where pending eventualities are considered to be unfulfilled.
 In the pessimistic semantics a formula is declared false unless it is witnessed to be true within the bound explored.
-In other words, formulas can only get ``truer'' with more information obtained by a longer unrolling. \cesar{Introduce example with $G p$ (which is false) and $F p$ (which is equivalent to a big disjunction).} Dually, the optimistic semantics considers a formula true unless there is evidence within the bounded exploration on the contrary.
-Therefore, formulas only get ``false'' with further unrolling.
-The following lemma formalizes this intuition.
+In other words, formulas can only get ``truer'' with more information obtained by a longer unrolling.
+Dually, the optimistic semantics considers a formula true unless there is evidence within the bounded exploration on the contrary.
+Therefore, formulas only get ``falser'' with further unrolling.
+For example, formula $\G p$ always evaluates to false in the pessimistic semantics.
+In the optimistic semantics, it evaluates to true upto bound $k$ if $p$ holds in all states of the trace upto and including $k$.
+However, if the formula evaluates to false at some point before $k$, then it evaluates to false for all $j \geq k$.